FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/2-installation.md

 2. Configure a proxy path pointing to your Grafana instance for the VHost that hosts your OpenStack Horizon instance.
    Add the following lines to the `<VirtualHost *:80>` element in the 15-horizon_vhost.conf file.
-The file is located in the `/etc/httpd/conf.d/` directory.
+It is located in the `/etc/httpd/conf.d/` directory.

 ```
 ProxyPass "/grafana" "http://<grafana_host>:3000"